Thermal Contact. II. A Solvable Toy Model: Introduction

 The limit where the kinetic parameter of one thermostat becomes infinitely large with respect to the kinetic parameter of the other thermostat is studied in section \ref{DependenceTimeScales}.
 In this limit the stationary distribution of the spins is the equilibrium canonical probability at the temperature of the ``fast'' heat bath while the typical inverse time scale in the mean instantaneous heat current is the kinetic parameter $\nu_\textrm{slow}$ of the ``slow'' heat bath.
 The probability distribution for the heat amount received from the slow thermostat, $\Heat_\textrm{slow}$, at any finite time $t$ is that of an asymmetric random walk with the inverse time scale $\nu_\textrm{slow}$.
 As a consequence the probability distribution for $\Heat_\textrm{slow}$ obeys a fluctuation relation at any finite time (see \eqref{FRHeat1}).
 The probability distributions of $\sigma_1\sigma_2$ and $\Heat_\textrm{slow}$ are independent from each other, and this mean-field property is interpreted as a kinetic effect in the considered limit.
-The very simple forms of the long-time cumulants per unit time are given.
-The long-time distribution of the cumulated heat current is exhibited : it vanishes exponentially fast over a time-scale given by the inverse of the large-deviation function \eqref{fRW} with an amplitude which is explicitly calculated.
+The very simple forms of the infinite-time cumulants per unit time are given.
+The long-time distribution of the cumulative heat current is exhibited : it vanishes exponentially fast over a time-scale given by the inverse of the large-deviation function \eqref{fRW} with an amplitude which is explicitly calculated.

-In the limit where the temperature of the colder thermostat vanishes (section \ref{T1zero}) the microreversibility is broken but the system still reaches a stationary state where all configurations have a non-vanishing weight, because the Markov matrix is still irreducible.
+In the limit where the temperature of the colder thermostat vanishes (section \ref{T1zero}) the microreversibility is broken, but the system still reaches a stationary state where all configurations have a non-vanishing weight, because the Markov matrix is still irreducible.
 The large deviation function is expressed in \eqref{fjnegposT1zero}.
-In the limit where $\nu_2/\nu_1\to+\infty$ (resp. $\nu_1/\nu_2\to+\infty$) the probability distribution for the heat amount $-\Heat _1$ (resp. $\Heat _2$) at any finite time $t$ becomes a Poisson process, because the zero-temperature thermostat can only absorb energy (pure dissipation towards the zero-temperature bath).
+In the limit where the kinetic parameter of one thermostat becomes infinitely large with respect to the kinetic parameter of the other thermostat, the probability distribution for the heat amount $\pm\Heat _\text{slow}$, with sign $-$ ($+$) if the slow thermostat is the cold (hot) one, becomes a Poisson process at any finite time $t$, because the zero-temperature thermostat can only absorb energy (strict dissipation towards the zero-temperature bath).
 Again the very simple forms of the infinite-time cumulants per unit time are given, as well as the large deviation function \eqref{LDPoisson}.